velascoluis/cnn-sentence-classifier-dev/README.md

         - Using hardware accelerators
     - Metadata component to recalibrate models based on data drift/skew using TFDV + MLMD
 ---
-The idea is to reproduce a canonical workflow in Machine Learning:
+This repo uses kubeflow v1.0 deployed on Google Kubernetes Engine The idea is to reproduce a canonical workflow in Machine Learning:

 | **Step**        | Kubeflow comp           | This repo  |